janeza30/RealTimeBusTracker/README.md

 ## How to run

-1.- Download or clone the repository to your local machine.
+1.- Download or clone the repository to your local machine.<br />
-2.- Navigate to the location.
+2.- Navigate to the location.<br />
-3.- Run the index.html file.
+3.- Run the index.html file.<br />

 ## Improvements

-1.- Add Bus IDs for each marker.
+1.- Add Bus IDs for each marker.<br />
-2.- Change colors depending on the route direction.
+2.- Change colors depending on the route direction.<br />
-3.- Improve the UI of the site.
+3.- Improve the UI of the site.<br />

 ## License